-IUSD is most proud of our student's continued high performance on local performance assessments, very high graduation rates and English Learner progress towards proficiency.
-Additionally, IUSD is proud of the progress we have made in reducing suspensions and chronic absenteeism.
+IUSD is most proud of our students' continued high performance on local performance assessments, high graduation rates and English Learner progress towards proficiency.
+Additionally, IUSD is proud of the progress we have made in reducing suspension rates and expulsion rates.
 To continue the successes, the following steps will be taken:

-Teachers will assist students in the mastery of the essential standards and provide remediation in classes when needed.
-In addition, intervention supports at the Tier 1 and Tier 2 levels will be strengthened and expanded to build an accessible network of support focused on English language Arts and Math.

-Staff will provide graduation support for all students to maintain high graduation rates and college and career readiness and implement targeted supports for students in subgroups.

-Staff will engage in focused training on student engagement strategies, restorative practices, other means of correction, and alternatives to suspension to reduce suspensions and chronic absenteeism.
+- Teachers will assist students in the mastery of the essential standards and provide remediation in classes when needed.
+In addition, intervention supports at the Tier 1, Tier 2 and Tier 3 levels will be strengthened and expanded to build an accessible network of support focused on English language Arts and Math. - Staff will provide graduation support for all students to maintain high graduation rates and college and career readiness and implement targeted supports for students in subgroups. - Staff will engage in focused training on student engagement strategies, restorative practices, other means of correction, and alternatives to suspension to reduce suspensions and chronic absenteeism.

-ANNUAL SURVEY: January, 2022
+ANNUAL SURVEY: January, 2023